openlibhums/hourglass/README.md

 `@apply` commands.

-When making lots of small CSS changes that you want to see in the browser during development, you can use the hot-module replacement (HMR) feature provided by Tailwind.
-To watch for changes, use this NPM command:
+When making lots of small CSS changes that you want to see in the browser during development, you can use the hot replacement (HMR) feature provided by Tailwind.
+To watch for changes and recompile the CSS based on classes used automatically, use this NPM command:

 ```shell
 npm run dev
 ```

+This should work smoothly with the `django-browser-reload` configuration in Janeway so that you only have to save the HTML file you’re working in to see the changes take place in the browser.
+Templates and static CSS files are both watched and can trigger reloads independently.

 #### Styling notes